batra98/fetch_assessment/README.md

    docker run -p 8000:8000 fetch-receipt-predictor
    ```

 **Note**: I have also pushed a pre-built Docker image to Docker Hub.
-You can pull it directly instead of building it locally:
+You can pull it directly instead of building it locally, (but the image is too big ~12GB due to the torch dependency):
 ```bash
 docker pull batra98/receipt-predictor:latest
 docker run -p 8000:8000 batra98/receipt-predictor:latest